Chlorine Dioxide

 Exposure limits set by the American Conference of Governmental Industrial Hygienists (ACGIH) 1992-93:

-- Time-Weighted Average (TWA) (recommended exposure limit in air as an average during an 8-hour work shift): 0.1 ppm (2.76 mg / m3).
+- Time-Weighted Average (TWA) (recommended exposure limit in air averaged over an 8-hour work shift): 0.1 ppm (2.76 mg / m3).

-- Short-Term Exposure Limit (STEL) (exposure limit in air -15 minutes): 0.3 ppm (8.3 mg / m3).
+- Short-Term Exposure Limit (STEL): 0.3 ppm (8.3 mg/m3).

 Carcinogenic effects